nmsr1196/Multi_Pass_Version2/README.md

 - Multipass_V2.py - This is the CircuitPython code.
 You will need to rename this file to 'code.py' and load libraries listed in code.

+- Multipass_V2_Rod.stl - This is the acrylic rod for laser cutting.
+This measures 3.99mm x 40.9mm.
+You may have to adjust for 3D printing dependant on material.

+- Multpass_V2_lense.svg - This is the acrylic rod for laser cutting.
+This measures 25.8mm.
+You may have to adjust for 3D printing dependant on material.